-Both the vesting period and the expected life of all DBMP and PSP awards are three years, but for the DBP they are two years, other than for Executives where the vesting period is three years.
+The vesting period and the expected life of PSP awards are three years.
+The vesting period and expected life of DBP awards was one year for awards made in August 2022 and two years for previous, other than for Executives where the vesting period is three years.
 The holders of all awards receive dividends.

-PSP awards for 2017 to 2019 are split evenly between the performance criteria of TSR, EPS and ROCE.
+PSP awards for 2019 are split evenly between the performance criteria of TSR, EPS and ROCE.